 English Learner Demographic Information

-Based on Kentucky's LEP Access data, Kentucky reported 136+ languages.
-The LEP Languages Chart lists the home languages of Kentucky English Learners (ELs), the number of ELs representing each language group of the total EL population in Kentucky.
+Based on Kentucky's EL Infinite Campus extract, Kentucky districts reported 134+ languages.
+The EL Languages Spreadsheet lists the home languages of Kentucky ELs, the number of ELs representing each language group of the total EL population in Kentucky.
 The "Other" category, represents languages that were not listed in the Infinite Campus data base.